FoxVigilante/FoxVigilante/README.md

 "programming, ",
 "Cyber Security, ",
 "Coffee, ",
-"yo mom, ",
-"learning new languages... i mean new languages both as programming languages and languages, ", "uhhh mayonnaise? ",
+"learning new languages... i mean new languages both as in programming languages and languages, ", "uhhh mayonnaise? ",
 "Men, ",
 "jumping frogs, ",
-"rough se, ",
-"parkour, ",
+"parkour, "
 ]
 ```

-# Hi...
-I guess
-uhhh i can code in
+# Hiii! ^^
+I'm a:
-+ JS(JavaScript)
++ Front-End Dev
-+ PHP
++ Back-End dev (learning)
-+ Python(rookie lang-)
-+ C#
++ C# Programmer

-mainly C# these days but I may change back to being a backend developer for the money
-and I don't have to mention that many PHP programmers know how to deal with database patterns so yeah.
-but hey I ain't a professional in any tho-

-for contacting me, please reach out for my discord only because yes, "perisian-prince"
+for contacting me, please reach out for my discord only because yes. "perisian-prince" is my uh ID?

-He/Him... just boy...
+He/Him... just boy... cute one :3

-fifteen years old
+fifteen

-uhh why am i using 'Console.WritrLine()' everywhere?... well i don't have any brain that's why boyh
+uhh why am i using 'Console.WritrLine()' everywhere?... well that's because I'm not blessed with any kinds of brain. that's why boyh.